munificent/game-programming-patterns/book/introduction.markdown

 </aside>

-By calling this book "Game Programming Patterns," I'm not trying to imply that the Gang of Four's book is <span name="nongames">inapplicable</span> to games.
+By calling this book "Game Programming Patterns", I'm not trying to imply that the Gang of Four's book is <span name="nongames">inapplicable</span> to games.
 On the contrary: the [Design Patterns Revisited](design-patterns-revisited.html) section of this book covers many of the patterns from *Design